 Yes.
-However, please note that co-installation of Pro Tools 10 and 11 is only supported by Avid using specific versions of Pro Tools and OS X. For example, running Pro Tools 10.3.7 and Pro Tools 11.0.2 on the same Mac OS X 10.8 Mountain Lion system is supported — you can use UAD Powered Plug-Ins running RTAS (32-bit) and AAX 64 on the same computer system.
+However, please note that co-installation of Pro Tools 10 and 11 is only supported by Avid using specific versions of Pro Tools and OS X. For example, running Pro Tools 10.3.8 and Pro Tools 11.0.2 on the same Mac OS X 10.8 Mountain Lion or Windows 7 system is supported — you can use UAD Powered Plug-Ins running RTAS (32-bit) and AAX 64 on the same computer system.

-- To co-install, be sure to update Pro Tools 10 to version 10.3.7 and update Pro Tools 11 to version 11.0.2.
-Co-installation using these versions of Pro Tools is supported with Mac OS X 10.8 Mountain Lion only and is not supported with Mac OS X 10.9 Mavericks.
+- To co-install, be sure to update Pro Tools 10 to version 10.3.8 and update Pro Tools 11 to version 11.1.
+Note: Co-installation is not supported with Mac OS X 10.9 Mavericks.

 Do UAD AAX 64 plug-ins run on HDX hardware?